-The Iacocca Family Foundation was created to fund innovative and promising diabetes research programs and projects that will lead to a cure for the disease and alleviate complications caused by it.
+The Iacocca Family Foundation was created to fund innovative and promising diabetes, primarily type 1 diabetes, research programs and projects that will lead to a cure for the disease and alleviate complications caused by it.
 To everyone living with type 1 diabetes, it has brought new hope and promise.

 Lee Iacocca established the Foundation in 1984 in honor of his late wife, Mary K. Iacocca, who died from complications of type 1 diabetes.
 Since its inception, the Foundation has funded more than $40 million in promising research projects.